 Meeting customer needs once makes them happy for a few days.
 Meeting their needs time and time again wins their loyalty and gives you greater assurance of sustainable profitability.

 It would help if you could see the future.
 But that’s impossible—so do the next best thing.

 When you support your supply chain planning with integrated demand forecasting and scenario modeling capabilities, you position your company to be ready for the most likely spikes in demand.
 You minimize your chances of getting caught in a stockout when your customers need you most.

 3. Increase agility and efficiency.

-You thought you had a good read on what your customers wanted—but then suddenly, what they
+You thought you had a good read on what your customers wanted—but then suddenly, what they wanted changed.
+What now?

 Your toughest competitors gain their edge by knowing exactly what they can promise to customers at any given moment.
 Just as importantly, they’ve also determined what they consider to be an acceptable level of customer service, so that they always know what they’re aiming for.

 Make sure all your end-to-end supply chain processes help you work towards your desired customer service levels, and give your planners the tools to maintain real-time insight into your inventory levels and demand signals.